kenrector/sigma-cpv-kit/games/adventure/README.md

 Before: ENABLED  DATA     0                 * SET TO NONZERO FOR PRIME-TIME USE  100.000
 After:  ENABLED  DATA     1                 * SET TO NONZERO FOR PRIME-TIME USE  100.000
 </pre>
 Three of the files that you downloaded are batch JCL that will be used to execute the ANS FORTRAN compiler and AP assembler.

+Warning, before you start running these you should be aware that the LIMIT command CO option in ADVJOB and MUNGEJOB is too low and will cause those jobs to abort.
+You can avoid this by setting CO to 64 in each job.
+Also look ahead here to note 2 below, that describes the requirement for the FLIBMODE module.

-In the following order, run ...
+Then, in the following order, run ...
 <pre>
 !BATCH ADVJOB
 !BATCH MUNGEJOB